About Formatting Questions

 In addition to question text, you can also edit the Question Label.
 The Question Label will change the question titles that appear in logic menus, Survey Flow, and data exports (rather than the actual text of your question, which is the default).
 Question Labels are especially useful when you have questions with a lot of text or text that is similar to other questions.

-When editing question text, a light-colored label tag icon is visible in the bottom left corner.
-Click it to type an alternate Question Label for your question.
+Click Edit Question Label in light blue on the bottom-left to start typing a new question label.
 This label does not display to the survey takers; it is only for your own internal use.

 - Add Display Logic: Show or hide the selected question based on specified conditions.